WARBLER GRAND TOUR

 Veery

 Finally, it’s time for the habitat restricted Kirtland’s Warbler.
 The contrasting blue-gray above and bright yellow below will seem as eye candy as we see this rare warbler in its preferred Jack Pine habitat.
-The rest of the morning is back at Tawas Point State Park.
+After our fill of Kirtland’s, the rest of the afternoon is spent at Tawas Point State Park for more photos and amazing migrants.
 In the evening we’ll visit Tuttle Marsh Wildlife Area.
-Our targets here include Sandhill Crane, Alder and Willow Flycatchers, Marsh Wren, Bobolink, Swamp Sparrow and especially rails and bitterns.
-Overnight in Oscoda, Michigan.
+Waterbirds, rails, ducks, and maybe owls await.
 (B, L, D) Checklist – Kirtland’s Warblers

 Day 11 – Tawas Point SP – Detroit

-After breakfast, we’ll spend a few hours either at Tawas Point or another spot for Kirtland’s Warbler.
-Breaking up our drive towards Detroitwillinclude stops at Au Sable State Forest for migrants and Nayanquing Point SWA.
+After breakfast, we’ll spend a few hours either at Tawas Point or another spot for Kirtland’s Warbler depending on yestersday’s results.
+Breaking up our drive towards Detroit will include stops at Au Sable State Forest for migrants and Nayanquing Point SWA.
 At Nayanquing, anything is possible including both bitterns, Black-crowned Night-Heron, Wilson’s Phalarope, Herring Gull, Eastern Kingbird, Sedge Wren and Yellow-headed blackbird.
 Finally, the final night of the Warbler Grand Tour is near the Detroit airport.
 (B, L, D) Checklist – Tawas Point SP

 Day 12 – Departure